wkalt/puppetdb/documentation/api/query/v4/events.markdown

 * `line` (number or null): the line (of the containing manifest file) at which the resource definition can be found.
 NOTE: this field may contain `NULL` values; see notes above.

-* `containing-class` (string or null): the Puppet class where this resource is declared.
+* `containing_class` (string or null): the Puppet class where this resource is declared.
 NOTE: this field may contain `NULL` values; see notes above.

-* `latest-report?` (boolean): whether the event occurred in the most recent Puppet run (per-node).
+* `latest_report?` (boolean): whether the event occurred in the most recent Puppet run (per-node).
 NOTE: the value of this field is always boolean (`true` or `false` without quotes), and it is not supported by the regex match operator.

 * `environment` (string): the environment associated with the reporting node.

-* `configuration-version` (string): an identifier string that puppet uses to match a specific catalog for a node to a specific puppet run.
+* `configuration_version` (string): an identifier string that puppet uses to match a specific catalog for a node to a specific puppet run.

-* `containment-path` (array of strings, where each string is a containment path element): the containment path associated with the event, as an ordered array that ends with the most specific containing element.
+* `containment_path` (array of strings, where each string is a containment path element): the containment path associated with the event, as an ordered array that ends with the most specific containing element.

 ### Response Format